A 50th Anniversary Tribute of Love

 I kept staring uncomprehendingly at the clock as if expecting a different answer.
 I felt like one of the characters on the show who “came to” after being in a trance with the only evidence coming from the hands of that imposing grandfather clock in the Collinwood foyer.
 How did this happen??!

 Well, obviously, I just kept hitting the next episode and then the next, and the next… talk about unconscious binge watching!
 I’m not sure if one can feel embarrassed when one is alone but I found this whole experience quite unnerving!
 How is it that these episodes still kept me captivated even though I had seen them all before?
 How is it that I was still mesmerized by the story line and my favorite characters?
 Was it because I was in my bedroom in the house I grew up in?
 Was it because I found it a comforting escape during the caregiving visits?
-It was so fascinating to watch these episodes on an iPhone (6S plus, no less), and be just as taken in as I was as a young teen.
+It was so fascinating to watch these episodes on an iPhone Plus, and be just as taken in as I was as a young teen.
 I amused myself by thinking, “I’ve been caught in a YouTube Dream Curse!”, which fans know was a continuing horror dream sequence created by Angelique, the witch.

 I was astounded when I discovered that watching these episodes now, with an actor’s eye, made me respect the show even more!
 I clearly heard all the complex dialogue that had to be learned during that era of live television.
 I was impressed by the passion and commitment as well as the character nuances that I might have missed or not have appreciated before.
 I so admired the utter commitment of the actors to their characters as well as the importance of chemistry in the casting.
 And knowing that for several actors, this was their first big professional gig, I was in awe of the enormity of that idea.
 My mind easily filtered out the so-called bloopers.
 Even back then, I empathized deeply with these actors for whom every day was opening night.

 And so, I began from the beginning to watch all the Dark Shadows episodes in order which included some storylines that I had missed the first time around.
-Admittedly, I was no longer running home to catch the show every day during those last two years.
+Admittedly, I was no longer running home from school to catch the show every day during those last two years.
 My days had filled up with theater, dating, social activism and planning my future; simply put, my own life became more interesting.
 However, if I found myself home on a rare afternoon, I would loyally turn on the show.

 Unbelievable….I was hooked again!!!
 I still don’t get it.
 What was it about this show that still had the power to engage me and hook me right back in as it did almost 50 years ago??